 The holidays are over and now the credit card bills are coming in on top of those utility bills you may have delayed or that missed rent or mortgage payment just to get through the season.
 Instead of feeling overwhelmed, dive right into that pile of debt and start tackling the problems.
-Make 2013 the year you finally resolve to get a handle on your finances.
+Make this the year you finally resolve to get a handle on your finances.

 First things first – stop spending!
 Stay away from all those sales and put away the credit cards.
 Only use cash or debit cards so you get into the habit of spending only the money you have right now.
 When paying your credit cards, pay more than the minimum amount due.
 It will take years to pay off the balance if you’re only paying minimums.
 If you can’t put those credit cards away just yet, then try to stop juggling them – this can get you into even more hot water.

-Here a few more suggestions:
+Here are a few more suggestions:

 1. Create a budget.
 You can find sample budgets online.